emcien/predict-widget/README.md

 * Submitting the Config Form
 * Selecting an Outcome Option

 Both of those handlers are defined in the [`src/js/emcienPrediction.js`](src/js/emcienPrediction.js) file as `handleConfigFormSubmit` and `handleOutcomeChange` respectively.
 Think of these as entry points for the application as they are the only two functions that you'll see called in the [`src/index.html`](src/index.html).
-Both of these functions then utilize helper functions from the `src/lib` directory to make API calls, update the DOM, etc.
+Both of these functions then utilize helper functions from the `src/lib` directory to make API calls, update the DOM, etc to do the rest of the work.